-In February and March of 2021, Silicon Valley Reads will offer online public programs for all ages including author talks, panel discussions, educational events, demonstrations, performances, activities for students, storytimes and a virtual art exhibit.
-Limited in-person events may also be scheduled if public health guidelines allow.
+During February and March of 2022, Silicon Valley Reads will offer free virtual and in-person public programs for all ages including author talks, panel discussions, educational events, demonstrations, performances, activities for students, story times and an art exhibit.
 The complete schedule of events will be published on the

-The Silicon Valley Reads community engagement program is presented annually by Santa Clara County Library District, Santa Clara County Office of Education and San José Public Library in conjunction with other public libraries, community colleges and universities and community organizations.
-More information about Silicon Valley Reads and the plans for 2021 can be found on the website SiliconValleyReads.org.
+The Silicon Valley Reads community engagement program is presented annually by Santa Clara County Library District, Santa Clara County Office of Education, and San José Public Library in conjunction with other public libraries, community colleges and universities, and community organizations.